• Skip to main content

 🔪 How To Make Irish Potato Candy

-These cute little potato balls are so easy to make that you can even let the kiddos help out!
-You're only going to need a baking sheet with some parchment paper, your stand mixer or hand mixer, and a silicon spatula.
+These cute little potato balls are so easy to make that you can even let the kiddos help.

-Using a cookie scoop or tablespoon, this recipe will make about 36 candies that are about two bites each.
-If you like, you can opt for a teaspoon to make smaller potatoes.
+Using a cookie scoop or tablespoon, this recipe will make about 36 candies, about two bites each.
+You can opt for a teaspoon to make smaller potato candies.

 Prepare the Candy Mixture